 This means that nothing in the system was changed apart from treating the water with Merus Rings.

 Before – After

-As the effluent water has not a constant flow, no continuous monitoring is possible.
+As is the effluent water pipe has not a constant flow, no continuous monitoring is possible.
 The only way to check the performance of the water treatment is to open the pipe again.
 To compare the results the same picture as before was taken 6 months after the installation.

 Compared to the first picture where the layer of deposits has been about 50mm thick, the second picture shows a significant improvement.
 The calcium layer at the pipe walls is now far thinner, about 25mm.
 Around the pipe the thickness of the layer varies because the flow rate is not the same in all areas.
 Where the flow rate is low it can take more time to remove existing deposits.

 The last picture has been taken one year after the installation.
 Here you can see that there is only few deposit left.
 Some areas are completely free of limescale.

 The reduction of deposits was slower in the second half of the year compared to the first half.
 The reason for this is the reduced flow speed.
 When the inner diameter of the pipe increases (in total 70mm) the flow speed and friction of water and pipe wall decreases.
 Therefore the erosion of the crust takes more time.

 In this case it might take one more year until the pipe is completely clean.
 But the goal is to stop new forming of deposits and stabilize the flow rate.
 This means the installation has been successful.